mmohamed/vault-kubernetes/README.md

 <img src="consul.png" width="99%">

 > Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
-Each of these features can be used individually as needed, or they can be used together to build a full service mesh
+Each of these features can be used individually as needed, or they can be used together to build a full-service mesh

 ## 1- Stack :